- Depending on which ending you choose in Grand Theft Auto IV, Niko will give this to either final boss; but the one to Dimitri is far more personal.

-The final chapter of Max Payne 2 is an extended one of these to Max and Woden, from Vladimir Lem.
+- The final chapter of Max Payne 2: The Fall of Max Payne is an extended one of these to Max and Woden, from Vladimir Lem.

 Vladimir: What the fuck is wrong with you, Max?
 Why don't you just die?
 You hate life, you're miserable all the time, afraid to enjoy yourself even a little!
 Face it, you might as well be dead already.
 Do yourself a favor, give up!

-The final boss of Mega Man ZX Advent tells you "You're not a god.
+- The final boss of Mega Man ZX Advent tells you "You're not a god.
 You aren't even a Mega Man.
-You're a mere mortal."
-Your response after beating him is, basically, "How's it feel to get your ass handed to you by a mere mortal?"
+You're a mere mortal".

-The Big Bad of BlazBlue, Hazama /Terumi Yuuki, seems to have a raging hard-on for this trope, as evidenced by the great enjoyment he gets from the very long and very brutal speeches he gives to the Anti-Hero...
+- The Big Bad of BlazBlue, Hazama / Yuuki Terumi, seems to have a raging hard-on for this trope, as evidenced by the great enjoyment he gets from the very long and very brutal speeches he gives to the Anti-Hero...
 Heck, he doesn't limit this treatment to the Anti-Hero alone, either.
-To Hazama, ANYONE with convictions, ideologies and/or goals to deconstruct, ridicule, reconstruct and ridicule even worse, is fair game, be they emotional, misled teenagers; hawt, mature but desperate doctors; eldritch abominations or even children.
+To Hazama, ANYONE with convictions, ideologies and/or goals to deconstruct, ridicule, reconstruct and ridicule even worse, is fair game, be they emotional, misled teenagers; mature but desperate doctors; eldritch abominations or even children.
 And yet, even with his track record, there are three people he learned this doesn't work on: